 Abid Hussain Rah

 (Srinagar based author, Abid Hussain Rah is an engineering student at SSM College of Engineering and Technology, Pattan.
-He can be contacted at [email protected])
+He can be contacted [email protected])